What To Do If Santander Have Refused Your Mortgage

 What to do if they have declined you for a mortgage

-If Santander have declined your mortgage application or you think there’s a good chance they’re about to, here are the steps to take to keep your home-buying plans intact…
+If Santander has declined your mortgage application or you think there’s a good chance they’re about to, here are the steps to keep your home-buying plans intact…

 1. Don’t rush into another application yet

-So many customers who are turned down for a mortgage by a high street lender make the mistake of rushing out for a second opinion, but this isn’t the best course of action.
-Without guidance from an expert, there’s no guarantee you’ll approach the right lender next time and having two rejections in such a short space of time could damage your credit report.
+So many customers turned down for a mortgage by a high-street lender make the mistake of rushing out for a second opinion, but this isn’t the best course of action.
+Without guidance from an expert, there’s no guarantee you’ll approach the right lender next time, and having two rejections in such a short time could damage your credit report.

 2. Find out why Santander wouldn’t approve you

-Gathering all of the facts surrounding the decision will help you correct any issues that harmed your application, or at least prepare for them next time.
+Gathering the facts surrounding the decision will help you correct any issues that harmed your application or prepare for them next time.
 If bad credit was the problem, download all of your credit reports so you can see the issue for yourself and have any inaccuracies corrected.
-Also be sure to request any survey reports that were carried out, especially if an issue with the property led to this outcome.
+Also, be sure to request any survey reports that were carried out, especially if an issue with the property led to this outcome.

-3. Make an enquiry with us so we can match you with your perfect broker
+3. Enquire with us so we can match you with your perfect broker

-Speaking to the right mortgage broker is the best course of action if you’ve had an application rejected by any mortgage lender.
-Make an enquiry to get started with an advisor today.
+Speaking to the right mortgage broker is the best action if you’ve had an application rejected by any mortgage lender.
+Enquire about getting started with an advisor today.

 Can you appeal against the decision?

 Yes, you can.
-All the information needed about the process can be found on Santander’s website.
+All the information about the process can be found on Santander’s website.

-But before you press ahead, it’s advisable to speak to a broker first.
-They can tell you whether an appeal with Santander is a better option than finding an alternative lender.
+But before you proceed, it is advisable to speak to a broker.
+They can tell you whether appealing to Santander is a better option than finding an alternative lender.

-If it turns out that renegotiating is your best bet, your broker can help you prepare your appeal and give you the best chance of approval the second time around.
+If renegotiating is your best option, your broker can help you prepare your appeal and give you the best chance of approval the second time around.

 Get expert advice immediately if…